nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all meetings : `listm`

-Shows a list of all meetings in the address book.
+Shows a list of all meetings in OutBook.

 Format: `listm`

 ### Deleting a meeting : `deletem`

-Deletes the specified meeting from the address book.
+Deletes the specified meeting from OutBook.

 Format: `deletec INDEX`